 In Sanskrit, Surya refers to the Sun while Namaskar means to bow or to greet.
 Thus in English, Surya Namaskar is also referred to as Sun Salutation.
 As per the traditional forms of the asana, each of the 12 postures is accompanied by a mantra or a chant.
 The mantras represent the 12 zodiac signs and supply energy to the body.

 There is a lot of contradiction surrounding the origins of Surya Namaskar.
-Some practitioners state that it was created 2500 years ago in the Vedic period, during which it was performed as a ritual which involved prostrating toward the rising sun, chanting mantras, offering rice and water.
+Some practitioners state that it was created 2500 years ago in the Vedic period, during which it was performed as a ritual that involved prostrating toward the rising sun, chanting mantras, offering rice and water.
 Others state that it is a relatively modern technique that was developed in the 20th century by the Raja of Aundh.

 Every yoga practitioner first starts with Sun Salutation.
 As Sri K. Pattabhi Jois stated, “No asana practice is complete without sun worship.
 Without its focusing on mental energies, yoga practice amounts to little more than gymnastics and, as such, loses meaning and proves fruitless.
 Indeed the Surya Namaskara should never be mistaken for mere physical exercise – for something incidental, that is, that simply precedes the asanas of yoga”.